Martín Maldonado

-The Angels selected Maldonado in the 27th round of the 2004 MLB draft, and he made his MLB in 2011 as a member of the Brewers.
+The Angels selected Maldonado in the 27th round of the 2004 MLB draft, and he made his MLB debut in 2011 as a member of the Brewers.
 In 2017, he both won a Gold Glove and a Fielding Bible Award.
-The New York Times described him in October 2021, following a season in which Maldonado batted .172, as “arguably the worst hitter in baseball,” and Sports Illustrated wrote that "he quite possibly could be the worst-hitting everyday player in MLB history.", although he has also been cited as a key factor in the success of the Astro pitching staff.
+The New York Times described him in October 2021, following a season in which Maldonado batted .172, as “arguably the worst hitter in baseball,” and Sports Illustrated wrote that "he quite possibly could be the worst-hitting everyday player in MLB history", although he has also been cited as a key factor in the success of the Astro pitching staff.